-In addition, FDS Consult UK’s experts had to minimise the impact of any proposed fire safety systems on the buildings’ design, while also managing project costs.
+In addition, FDS Consult’s experts had to minimise the impact of any proposed fire safety systems on the buildings’ design, while also managing project costs.

 By including the pressurisation system in open stair and corridor areas an area of high pressure could be created, preventing smoke ingress to create a protected area for both the escape of occupants and to provide access for the attending Fire Service.
 Excess pressure could then be relieved by refurbishing St Clements’ existing windows as Automatic Opening Vents (AOVs), preventing the spread of smoke which could be caused by an equalisation of pressure between corridor and apartment areas.

-As aesthetics were a key concern given the buildings’ listed status, FDS Consult UK’s strategy called for pressurisation system equipment to be housed in an existing bell tower, minimising its prominence.
+As aesthetics were a key concern given the buildings’ listed status, FDS Consult’s strategy called for pressurisation system equipment to be housed in an existing bell tower, minimising its prominence.